Simula-UiB/mesh-node/examples/latency_test/README.md

-# Example application for sending messages with a button press
+# Example application for testing the latency of messages

 ## Build and flash to the nrf5340 application core